• Skip to primary navigation

 Phospholipids are a class of lipids that are a major component of all cell membranes and also facilitate neurotransmitters communication so this condition affects serotonin, dopamine, glutamate and GABA levels.

-Working with my client’s doctor, I would recommend an autoimmune dietary approach and trials of the respective amino acids to support low serotonin, low GABA and low dopamine.
+Working with my client’s doctor, I would recommend an autoimmune dietary approach and trials of the respective amino acids to support low serotonin, low GABA (anxiety is common with migraine sufferers) and low dopamine.

-We also cover how effective gluten removal can be for certain individuals.
-We always start with gluten removal for my clients with anxiety and migraines and find it to be a common underlying factor (whether it’s celiac disease or gluten sensitivity).
+We also discuss how effective gluten removal can be for my clients with anxiety and migraines and find it to be a common underlying factor (whether it’s celiac disease or gluten sensitivity).
 Since gluten is always an important factor for autoimmunity it should always be explored if APS has been diagnosed or is suspected.

 We also cover low serotonin as one possible cause of migraines and the how to do a trial of tryptophan (instead of SSRIs).
-Erin shares her frightening SSRI experience too.
 Using tryptophan also addresses the low serotonin that often occurs with APS and is one possible contributing cause of the anxiety, depression, insomnia and migraines.

 Filed Under: Anxiety and panic, Depression, Events, Migraine Tagged With: antiphospholipid syndrome, anxiety, gluten, headache, livedo reticularis, migraine, serotonin, stroke